thebushschool/cpjava/final_projects/readme.md

     - an no-arg one which will initiallize members x, y to random values between -1 and 1.
     - one with args for initializing x, y to specified values between -1 and 1.

-1. I have written the main tab including a function ``line_func`` which returns the ``y`` value of a random equation of a line $$y=slope * x + off $$  The main tab also includes coordinate transformatios for handling the origin (0,0) being at the center of the canvas and x values -0.5 to 0.5 and y values from -0.5 to 0.5.
+1. I have written the main tab including a function ``line_func`` which returns the ``y`` value of a random equation of a line $$y=slope * x + off $$  The main tab also includes coordinate transformations for handling the origin (0,0) being at the center of the canvas and x values -0.5 to 0.5 and y values from -0.5 to 0.5.
 I will walkthrough this with you if you do not understand it.
     ```
     int nwt = 3;
     int npts = 100;